2020-Spring-UIUC-LING490/2020-Spring-UIUC-LING490.github.io/goals.md

 During this course, it is expected that students will gain mastery of the following concepts and goals.

-* Linguistic foundations underlying computational morphology
+<h3>Linguistic foundations underlying computational morphology</h3>
   * Phonetics and phonology, including:
     * International phonetic alphabet
     * Place and manner of articulation